uniquebee/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a task on singly linked list
+Solutions to tasks on singly linked lists